NUSOffisher/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Filtering persons by rating or status: `filter`
+### Filtering persons by rating, status, or date: `filter`

-Filters persons whose rating and/or status match the specified criteria.
+Filters persons whose rating, status, and/or date added match the specified criteria.

-Format: `filter [rt/RATING_FILTER] [s/STATUS]`
+Format: `filter [rt/RATING_FILTER] [s/STATUS] [dt/DATE_FILTER]`

 * At least one of the optional fields must be provided.
 * `RATING_FILTER` can include a comparison operator (`>`, `>=`, `<`, `<=`, `==`) followed by a number.
 If no operator is provided, `==` is assumed.
 * `STATUS` matches the status field of the person (case-insensitive).
+* `DATE_FILTER` must be in the format `before DATE` or `after DATE` (where `DATE` is in `YYYY-MM-DD` format).
-* If both rating and status are provided, only persons matching both criteria will be shown.
+* If multiple criteria are provided, only persons matching **all** of them will be shown.

 Examples:
 * `filter rt/ >= 7` returns persons with a rating of 7.0 or higher.
 * `filter s/Interviewing` returns persons whose status is "Interviewing".
+* `filter dt/after 2026-01-01` returns persons added after January 1st, 2026.
-* `filter rt/ < 5 s/Rejected` returns persons with a rating less than 5.0 and a status of "Rejected".
+* `filter rt/ < 5 s/Rejected dt/before 2026-03-01` returns persons with a rating less than 5.0, a status of "Rejected", and added before March 1st, 2026.

-### Sorting persons by rating: `sort`
+### Sorting persons by rating or date: `sort`

-Sorts the currently displayed list of persons by their rating.
+Sorts the currently displayed list of persons by their rating or the date they were added.

-Format: `sort rt/ORDER`
+Format: `sort rt/ORDER` or `sort dt/ORDER`

 * `ORDER` must be either `asc` (for ascending order) or `desc` (for descending order).
-* `asc` sorts persons from the lowest rating to the highest.
+* `rt/ORDER` sorts persons by their rating.
-* `desc` sorts persons from the highest rating to the lowest.
+* `dt/ORDER` sorts persons by the date they were added.
+* You can only sort by one field at a time.

 Examples:
-* `sort rt/asc`
-* `sort rt/desc`
+* `sort rt/desc` sorts persons from the highest rating to the lowest.
+* `sort dt/asc` sorts persons from the earliest added to the latest.

 ### Deleting a person : `delete`